bbauska/UC-Davis-JS-Basics/readme.md

   alt="Challenge 22, best practices." />
 </p>

-Next, I'm going to do these best practices around scope and around some stuff around file management as well.
+Next, I&apos;m going to do these best practices around scope and around some stuff around file management as well.
 And working with scripts and files.
 Here I have my challenge 22, challenge that I did with the script at the bottom of the page.
 What I want to do is I want